APPLY ASAP: Design/Building Professional & Architecture Student Application

 When you apply you will be able to select one or more of the following options for participating in AiS:

-OPTION 1: Partner with a teacher to design a custom in-classroom residency including one to two sessions where you present to the class virtually in the event that students are able to be in the classroom, but schools will not allow outside visitors.
+OPTION 1: Partner with a teacher to design a custom in-classroom residency including one to two sessions (typically an hour long session per week).

-OPTION 2: Partner with a teacher to design a custom in-classroom residency including three to six sessions where you present to the class virtually in the event that students are able to be in the classroom, but schools will not allow outside visitors.
+OPTION 2: Partner with a teacher to design a custom in-classroom residency including three to six sessions (typically an hour long session per week).

-OPTION 3: Partner with a teacher to design a custom in-classroom residency including one to two sessions in the event that in-person AiS sessions are possible and volunteers are allowed in the classroom.
+OPTION 3: Partner with a teacher to design a custom virtual residency including one to two sessions where you present to them virtually while students are in-person in the classroom (typically an hour long session per week).

-OPTION 4: Partner with a teacher to design a custom in-classroom residency including three to six sessions in the event that in-person AiS sessions are possible and volunteers are allowed in the classroom.
+OPTION 4: Partner with a teacher to design a custom virtual residency including three to six sessions where you present to them virtually while students are in-person in the classroom (typically an hour long session per week).

 Contact Us